renoir01/Programming_C_Summative/README.md

 ./multithreaded_sum
 ```

-## Question 4: Agricultural Data Storage and Computation
+## Question 4: Student Records System

-This solution uses structures to represent agricultural students and their grades for 5 courses related to agricultural technology, with functionality to input data, calculate averages, and store the information in a file.
+This solution uses structures to represent students and their grades for 5 specific courses as required by the assessment.
+It provides functionality to input data, calculate averages, and store the information in a file.

 ### Q4 Features

-- Structures for agricultural students and courses
+- Structures for students and courses using typedef
+- Support for the 5 required courses:
+  - Data Structures in C
+  - Mobile Application Development
+  - Programming in C#
+  - Machine Learning Techniques
+  - Introduction to Blockchain Development
 - User input validation
-- File storage and retrieval
+- File storage with each student on a separate row
-- Average grade calculation for agricultural technology courses
+- Average grade calculation

 ### Q4 Compilation and Execution